AmahleZuma/Zen-Bank/README.md

 9. Have the transactions actually affect the amount of money in my balance ✅ Done!
 (08/10/2025)

 # Project Complete (13/10/2025)

+# What did I learn?

+- DOM Maniuplation.
+- How to debug JavaScript and CSS.
+- LocalStorage.
+- ES6 Modules.
+- When I would need to use a loop (no joke, this always bugged me)
+- Template Literals
+- Arrays/Objects && Array Nethods

+# Note from the developer:

+I wanted to learn HTML, CSS and JavaScript.
+I also hate tutorial hell and tutorials of any kind.
+So I dedicated less than 2 months to building this dumpster fire of a project.
+Some engineer with 1+ years of experience could whip this up in a week and slap it in a PowerPoint presentation to show their Project Manager, but I am proud regardless, because this is the one project I genuinely commited to, and actually finished(technically).
+What started out as a simple 'I want to understand how HTML forms work, how is the user data processed?
+How is it validated?
+Where does it go? turned into this little eWallet Proof of Concept.
+I don't plan on changing anything right now, I might add the timestamp a little later when I'm rested.
+If you love it, great.
+If you hate it...same here bro, but I hate it with pride in my heart.
+If you hate it and believe you can do better, I encourage you to make something better.
+It would make me happy to know I lit a fire in one of you and got you to make something cool and significantly better.
+That's it from me man.
+Cheers.

 ### Screenshots & Demo